David-J3R/classic-games/README.md

 ## Development Notes

-*   The code for each game is largely AI-generated (by Gemini 1.5 Pro Preview).
+*   The code for each game is largely AI-generated (by Gemini 1.5 Pro Preview & Claude 3.7 Sonnet).
 *   The development process was iterative, with prompts given to the AI to build features, add styling, and debug issues.
 *   Each game is self-contained within its respective `index.html` file, including HTML structure, CSS styles, and JavaScript logic.
 This was a deliberate choice to simplify the AI's task of managing and modifying individual games.
 *   The project was completed on May 14, 2025.